andrewlamour/PyBank-PyPoll/README.md

-# Created scripts to determine election results as well as analize bank data
+# Created scripts to determine election results as well as analyze bank data